allegheny-college-cmpsc-200-fall-2025/course-materials/CODE_OF_CONDUCT.md

 > a record of problematic behaviors by more than a few toxic figures in computational history.

-We come to our work in an era where "hacking" refers to malicious or nefarious work, but the essential meaning of the term doesn't entertain this idea as essentially evil; to early computer systems folks -- many of whose names you know very well -- the desire to attain complete and total systems control and information was equal to an inalienable right.
+We come to our work in an era where "hacking" refers to malicious or nefarious work, but the essential meaning of the term doesn't entertain this idea as essentially evil; to early computer systems folks— many of whose names you know very well—the desire to attain complete and total systems control and information was equal to an inalienable right.
 You've likely drawn a parallel between the above set of statements about systems to those that the discipline of computer science (at least in this department's view of it) holds sacred.

-While we're not abridging trade secrets in this course -- all the platforms and tools we're using are, essentially open source -- the spirit of discovery, exploration, and adventure that characterizes early computing is what I hope to be the predominate impression you have of our work together this semester.
+While we're not abridging trade secrets in this course—all the platforms and tools we're using are, essentially open source—the spirit of discovery, exploration, and adventure that characterizes early computing is what I hope to be the predominate impression you have of our work together this semester.

 ### So, why a contract?